jup-ag/space-station/guides/500-perps/100-how-to-open-position.md

 After deciding your position, it’s time to set your collateral.
 In the **Input Token Selector**, choose the token you want to use as collateral for your trade and specify the amount you wish to use.

-:::tip Any Solana Token
+:::tip Top Verified Solana Tokens
-You can use any Solana token as collateral for your trade.
+You can use any Solana token that is verified and top 100 in terms of volume as collateral for your trade.

 For example, you are opening a long position on SOL, you can use JUP as collateral for your trade.